 Seattle's drainage system is a City-wide utility.
 All properties contribute to the problem of runoff and benefit from the drainage system through flood control and improvement of water quality.
 These fees are billed as a separate line item on King County property tax statements.
 Drainage Rates.

 If you are a single family residential customer, your sewer bills are based on actual water usage during the winter period, November through April.
+In May - October, residential customer sewer bills are based on the average consumption during the winter period.
 For non-residential and multifamily residential customers, sewer bills are based on actual water usage at all times of the year.
 Sewer Rates.

 Seattle Public Utilities operates two transfer stations for use by residents and businesses.
 Rates for clean yard waste and clean wood waste are lower than rates for garbage.
 To get the lower rates, separate your materials before arriving at the station.
 Transfer Station Rates.